YagoLopez/material-light/README.md

 - This project is meant to be used with **angular-cli**
 - Clone or download the repository.
 - Copy the `ml` folder (where the components are) into your project
-- Copy and paste the `assets` folder contents into the exact same path in your angular-cli project
+- Copy and paste the `assets` folder contents into the **exact same path** in your angular-cli project
 - Use the components following the examples in the `pages` directory.
 The components use `ml` as namespace.
 For example: `<ml-icon>email</ml-icon>` places an email icon component in a template.
 - There is two ways of use the components:
   - **Importing components**.
 For examle, if you want to put a button with an icon in your template you can import `MlButton` and `MlIcon` components directily in your component.
   - **Impoting modules**: Following the previous example, you will need to import `MlButtonMod` and `MlIconMod`.
-Use modules if you want implement lazy-loading.
+Use modules if you want to implement lazy-loading.